algolia/react-instantsearch-widget-color-refinement-list/README.md

   </a>
 </p>

 [React InstantSearch widget](https://www.algolia.com/?utm_source=react-instantsearch&utm_campaign=repository) that filters the dataset based on **color facet values**.
-Equivalent of the offcial [RefinementList widget](https://www.algolia.com/doc/api-reference/widgets/refinement-list/react/) but displaying a **color indicator** instead of text facet values.
+Equivalent of the official [RefinementList widget](https://www.algolia.com/doc/api-reference/widgets/refinement-list/react/) but displaying a **color indicator** instead of text facet values.

+**Compatible with React InstantSearch v7.** For v6 compatibility, please use version 1.4.7.

 This helps the user **quickly visualize** the kind of **color** that you have **in your index**.
 This is a great widget to refine records within multiple shades of a single color (like **choosing the color of a jean** for example).